 Student life at Chapman is educationally stimulating and diverse.
 Students come from varied economic, social, cultural and ethnic backgrounds.
 Yet because of Chapman’s size, opportunities for involvement are extended to all students through an active student government, student clubs and organizations, service and social fraternities and sororities, religious organizations, intercollegiate and intramural athletics, student publications, numerous social and cultural events and student media in drama, music, film and dance.

-The vice chancellor for student affairs and dean of students is responsible for the co–curricular education that supports the university’s educational mission and is available to assist students who are encountering academic or personal difficulties.
+The vice president for student affairs and dean of students is responsible for the co–curricular education that supports the University’s educational mission and is available to assist students who are encountering academic or personal difficulties.
 Questions about campus policies, student rights, academic integrity, conduct or other concerns can be brought to the dean for assistance.
-The dean also oversees the operations of student affairs composed of the Career Development Center (including the Internship Program), Housing and Residence Life, PEER and Health Education, Student Engagement, Student Health Services, Greek Life, Student Psychological Counseling Services, Disability Services, Orientation, First Year Programs, and the Student Conduct System.
+The dean also oversees the operations of student affairs composed of Housing and Residence Life, PEER and Health Education, Student Engagement, Argyros Forum Student Union, Julianne Argyros Fitness Center, Student Health Services, Greek Life, Student Psychological Counseling Services, Disability Services, Orientation, First Year Programs and the Student Conduct System.

 (See the General Information section of the catalog.)